dealen/RustyOpenAI/README.md

 I will be using https://actix.rs/docs/ for http communication.

-I am still not sure how to approach archiotecture here, but we will see.
+I am also planning to add Google Gemini API since is it now available in Poland.